kalimawiki/blog-writing/content/posts/benevolentai_-revolutionizing-drug-discovery-with-artificial-intelligence-2025-07-03.md

 ### 2. Benevolent Knowledge Graph

-A defining feature of Benevolent AI’s approach is its **Biomedical Knowledge Graph** — a dynamic, continuously updated map of the biological universe.
+A defining feature of BenevolentAI’s approach is its **Biomedical Knowledge Graph** — a dynamic, continuously updated map of the biological universe.
 It connects millions of scientific concepts such as genes, proteins, diseases, tissues, biological pathways, and drugs.

 Key attributes: